da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     ils

-will return with RE_PARSER_ERROR. any change done to ruleBase should be followed issueing at least this command.
+will return with RE_PARSER_ERROR.
+Any change done to ruleBase should be followed issueing at least this command.
+There are many more actions being neccessary or at least interesting to implement, please consider reading the documenation in these files as well.

 ## Connecting DNSCore to the Storage Layer

-As ContentBroker has now an extended and comfortable interface for interacting with all kinds of iRODS Servers (iRODSSystemConnector) based on the JARGON interface provided by RENCI (see https://code.renci.org/gf/project/jargon/), DNSCore is deployed without the need for installed C-microservices for iRODS anymore.
+As ContentBroker has now an extended and comfortable interface for interacting with iRODS Servers (federated and single zone based architectures) based on the JARGON interface provided by RENCI (see https://code.renci.org/gf/project/jargon/) and our implematations of GridFacade, DNSCore is deployed without the need for installed C-microservices for iRODS anymore.

 In order to work together, you just have to follow the steps outlined in the following paragraphs.

-In the getting started document you created a basic folder structure which looks like this:
+In the getting started document you have already created a basic folder structure which looks like this:

     [somewhere]/storage/
                     user/